🗃️Bibliography

 https://www.iso.org/fr/standard/62085.htmlarrow-up-right

-The ISO 9001:2015 standard defines the requirements that specify how to establish, implement, maintain and continually improve a quality management system (QMS).
+The ISO 9001:2015 standard defines the requirements for establishing, implementing, maintaining and continually improving a quality management system (QMS).

 chevron-rightISO 17029 : 2019hashtag